SBNY ALERT: The Klein Law Firm - GuruFocus.com

-NEW YORK, April 26, 2023 (GLOBE NEWSWIRE) -- The Klein Law Firm announces that a class action complaint has been filed on behalf of shareholders of Signature Bank ( SBNY) alleging that the Company violated federal securities laws.
+NEW YORK, May 2, 2023 /PRNewswire/ -- The Klein Law Firm announces that a class action complaint has been filed on behalf of shareholders of Signature Bank (OTC PINK: SBNY) alleging that the Company violated federal securities laws.

 Class Period: March 23, 2020 to March 12, 2023